 Emmi Salmi is a gifted violinist who has immersed herself in music since the age of seven.
 She has an extensive performing experience as a soloist, chamber musician and orchestra violinist around Europe.

-Emmi is an alumnus of Franz Liszt Academy of Music, Budapest, where she graduated with master's degree in violin performance in summer 2014.
+Emmi is an alumnus of Franz Liszt Academy of Music, Budapest, where she graduated with master's degree in violin performance.
 In her diploma concert she played as a soloist with Danube Symphony Orchestra conducted by András Deák.
 Before the studies in Hungary Emmi gained bachelor's degree in music pedagogy in Turku Arts Academy in Finland.

 In Hungary Emmi studied in the class of world-known violinist Vilmos Szabadi.
 She has been guided by several other highly regarded pedagogues and musicians as well, including Araik Resjan, Aleksander Vinnitsky, Jukka Merjanen, Daniel Röhn, Géza Hargitai, Gábor Csalog, Marko Ylönen, Mark Gothoni and many more.